-The 225MW Great Western wind project in Woodward and Ellis counties in Oklahoma, US, is developed, owned and operated by EDF Renewable Energy (EDF RE), a subsidiary of EDF Energies Nouvelles.
+The 225MW Great Western wind project in Woodward and Ellis counties, Oklahoma, US, is developed, owned and operated by EDF Renewable Energy (EDF RE), a subsidiary of EDF Energies Nouvelles.

-Development of the Great Western wind farm is in line with EDF Energies Nouvelles' CAP 2030 strategy to double the company's renewable energy capacity by 2030.
-Construction of the plant was initiated in the first quarter of 2016 and completed in December the same year.
+The development of the Great Western wind farm is in line with EDF Energies Nouvelles’ CAP 2030 strategy to double the company’s renewable energy capacity by 2030.
+Construction of the plant was initiated in the first quarter of 2016 and completed in December of the same year.
 EDF commenced commercial operations of the plant in January 2017.

-The plant can generate enough electricity to power 70,000 average homes in the state, as per the US Energy Information Administration.
-The generated power will offset more than 600,000Mt of annual CO2 emissions, which is equivalent to the emissions produced by 125,000 passenger vehicles in a year.
+The plant can generate enough electricity to power 70,000 average homes in the state, according to the US Energy Information Administration.
+The generated power will offset more than 600,000Mt of annual CO₂ emissions, which is equivalent to the emissions produced by 125,000 passenger vehicles in a year.

 Great Western wind project details

 EDF’s wind power project in Oklahoma features 30 V117 wind turbines, with a rated capacity of 3.3MW, and 51 V100 turbines, with a rated capacity of 2.2MW.

 The V100 turbines feature a 100m-diameter rotor and 49m-long blades, which can maximise the power output of low-to-medium wind sites by delivering a high rotor-to-generator ratio.
 The V-117 turbines feature a 117m-diameter rotor and 52.3m-long blades.

 Installed with full-scale converter technologies, the turbines provide energy output in all wind and weather conditions.